lemlac/mulem/docs/reference.md

 print("{x}")         -- "1", the pointer successfully mutated `x`.
 ```

 Sometimes, it's necessary to dig deep into the unsafe territory.
-Mulang normally prevents you from doing this unless you put the code in an `unsafe:` block.
+Mulang normally prevents you from doing this unless you mark the code with `@unsafe`.
 The `^` is the symbol associated with pointers, analogues to `?` for options, `!` for results, and `#` for arrays.
 It can be used in type notation, but it's also the operator to dereference a pointer.
 Thy type must be known at compile-time.
 Dereferencing an opaque pointer `ptr` is a compile-time error.
 In the type notation, `T^` prevents the pointer from mutating its memory or `T^mu` allows mutation with `^ =` (dereference + assignment).

 ```
-unsafe:                      -- Allow pointer manipulation here.
+@unsafe                      -- Allow pointer manipulation in this block.
+do:
     mu x = 0                 -- `ptr` type takes a reference and creates a generic pointer.
     xPtr: int^mu = ~ptr(x)   -- Convert `ptr` to `int^mu`, type is known.
     xPtr^ = 1                -- Mutate the memory.